-We’re going to start this blog by asking you why do you buy a MAC product ?
-Or a GUCCI or PRADA?
+We’re going to start this blog by asking you why does one buy a APPLE product ?
+Or a GUCCI or HERMÉS?
 Why do we all go for certain kind of watch or aspire to own a certain car?
 What do they all have in common?

 We’ll tell you – they are all BRANDS and what makes them brands is their consistency, quality and the fact that they are always keeping up with the trends, some times MAKING new trends to keep you coming back.